-Kenergy, a Touchstone Energy Cooperative, is a member-owned, not-for-profit electric company that purchases electric power at wholesale and distributes it to its customers, which include nearly 58,000 households, commercial enterprises and industries in 14 rural western Kentucky counties.
+Kenergy, a Touchstone Energy Cooperation, is a member-owned, not-for-profit electric company that purchases electric power at wholesale and distributes it to its members, which include nearly 58,000 households, commercial enterprises and industries in 14 rural western Kentucky counties.

-With no significant experience managing fleets, Hoyt took the initiative and the decision was made to outsource Kenergy's fleet maintenance to Penske.
-At the outset, Kenergy relied on Penske's strong knowledge base to guide their fleet needs.
-"There was a learning curve, both with Kenergy and Penske," said Hoyt.
-"But Penske really took their time to get to know our business."
+To gain that expertise, Hoyt chose to outsource Kenergy’s fleet maintenance to Penske.
+“There was a learning curve, both with Kenergy and Penske,” Hoyt said.
+“But Penske really took their time to get to know our business.”

 — Doug Hoyt, director of procurement and contracts for Kenergy

 Thanks to rigorous preventive maintenance through Penske, Kenergy:

 Penske brings you industry news, trends and regulations, written for fleet owners and drivers with input from transportation experts.

 Take a look at how Penske works behind the scenes to help organizations across America.

 See what we've done—from expansions to improvements to partnerships.

 See how these companies rely on Penske to manage their fleets.